yoterel/STORM-Net/README.md

 2. Train the network on the images using the [train script](CapCalibrator/train.py)\
    When training is done, a model file will be availble in the [models](CapCalibrator/models) directory .
 3. Use this model in the arguments supplied to the GUI / automatic calibration tools.

+## The standard coordiante system

+This application outputs data in the following coordiante system (notice it is right-handed): x axis is from left to right ear y axis is from back to front of head z axis is from bottom to top of head the origin is defined by (x,y,z) = ((lefteye.x+righteye.x) / 2, cz.y, (lefteye.z+righteye.z) / 2) scale is cm. if cz is too close to origin in terms of cm, this function scales it to cm (assuming it is inch)